 Time Zones in Serbia

-See Serbia’s current local time, UTC offsets, daylight saving schedule, and tools to compare or convert time worldwide.
+See Serbia’s current time, UTC offsets, DST transition dates, and convert time with other countries and cities worldwide.

-Serbia uses Central European Time and Central European Summer Time: CET (UTC+1) in standard time and CEST (UTC+2) during daylight saving time.
+Serbia uses Central European Time (CET, UTC+1) and Central European Summer Time (CEST, UTC+2).
+View the country’s standard offset and daylight saving offset in one place.

 Use the visual time grid and hour-by-hour tables to compare Serbia time with any other timezone.
 Export meetings with ICS download or send to Google Calendar and Gmail.